open-contracting/deploy/docs/deploy/setup.rst

       curl --silent --connect-timeout 1 collect.kingfisher.open-contracting.org:8255 || true
       ssh root@collect.kingfisher.open-contracting.org

 #.
 Check if any :ref:`long-running tasks<tmux>` are running, by attaching to each session in ``tmux`` to see which commands are running.
-If any commands would be interrupted by the deployment, don't deploy without the consent of the helpdesk analysts, who should be identified by the session names.
+If any commands would be interrupted by the deployment, don't deploy without the consent of the data support managers, who should be identified by the session names.

    To list all sessions: